gladstone28/LEARN-BOOTSTRAP-4_UTILITIES-AND-COMPONENTS-Review/README.md

 - the card component that acts as a stylized content container.
 - collapse to toggle component visibility.
 - the carousel component to create a slideshow which displays images or text.
   > Now, go forth and see what else you can bootstrap to your site!

+memory jog
+/c/Users/glads/Documents/PROJECTS_AT_CODECADEMY/LEARN-BOOTSTRAP-4_UTILITIES-AND-COMPONENTS-Review